Do you know why tracking landing pages are crucial for your lead generation process? If not, then you must read on.

 Why is it required to track the finest details of your landing pages?

 Wondering why your conversion numbers are low despite your best efforts to optimize your landing pages?
 That’s because your basic tracking tool may not always uncover the tiniest (yet vital) defects of your landing pages.
-You need a much superior tracking tool like our FoxMetrics suite of tracking tool to reveal those subtle problems.
+You need a much superior tracking tool like our FoxMetrics suite of tracking tools to reveal those subtle problems.

 - You must dig deeper and find out whether your landing pages are converting well at certain times of the day.
 Maybe your landing pages are exhibiting better performance during evenings than in the mornings.
 Or perhaps it is converting well during weekends than in the beginning or middle of the week.
 Your basic metrics tracker may not be able to track all such finer details.